robclewley/robclewley.github.io/transient-dynamic.md

 <iframe frameborder="0" src="https://itch.io/embed/3139741?bg_color=4b147e&amp;fg_color=aaaaaa&amp;link_color=e47c63&amp;border_color=743da7" width="552" height="167"><a href="https://transient-dynamic.itch.io/sum-it">Sum-It by transient-dynamic</a></iframe>

+If `A$B = 5`, A and B are digits, and $ is an arithmetic operator, what are their possible solutions?
+Now what about `AD$AC%DCC%CB = -402`?

-A procedurally-generated code-breaking puzzler that you can solve by hand or programmatically to try to make it onto the online leaderboard.
-Playable for free in the browser, or download to use the API and get the 4-track OST included.
+Sum-It is a procedurally-generated code-breaking puzzler that you can solve by hand or programmatically if you want to test out your algorithm and coding skills.
+Try to make it onto the online leaderboard!
+It's playable for free in the browser, or download to use the API and get the 4-track OST included.

 ### Flowee